Tulips in the Walled Garden: A Brief History

 The tulips in the walled garden are so glorious that we are trying out an experiment of sending you a box today by express for Easter.
 We shall hope they will bring you something of their original beauty and charm to make Easter even more wonderful.
 Spring is very much advanced here, even the yellow rambler roses are opening.

-The showy flower was perhaps chosen for the dramatic beds of the Walled Garden as an homage to the Dutch heritage of the Vanderbilts—as is the term “Biltmore.”
+The showy flower was perhaps chosen for the dramatic beds of the Walled Garden as an homage to the Dutch heritage of the Vanderbilts—and the term “Biltmore.”
 The name selected for the family’s country retreat derives from “Bildt,” the town in Holland where George Vanderbilt’s ancestors originated, and “more,” an Old English word for open, rolling land.

 Tulips have served as a status symbol for the Dutch since the height of “Tulipmania” in the mid-1600s when speculation on rare bulbs created an investment bubble and the price of one bulb was equal to ten years of income.